 Galaxy Rise by Carl Sagan

-The Texas Star Party, founded by Deborah Byrd (later co-producer of the legendary Earth & Sky radio series in 1991 and editor-in-chief of EarthSky), is one of the world’s oldest and most well-established star parties.
+The Texas Star Party, founded by Deborah Byrd, is one of the world’s oldest and most well-established star parties.
 In 1979, Byrd, along with over 50 stargazing enthusiasts, gathered at the McDonald Observatory for a weekend of observing.
 The camaraderie formed during that weekend led to the creation of an annual weekly residence at Prude Ranch in 1982 by Byrd, along with David Clark, George Ellis, and Don Garland.

-Over the years, the Texas Star Party has grown to become one of the largest meetings of amateur astronomers in North America and is now the world’s most respected gathering of like-minded visual observers and image makers, all dedicated to pursuing a deeper understanding of the universe and the complex questions that arise from their findings.
+Over the years, the Texas Star Party has grown to become one of the largest meetings of amateur astronomers in North America.
+It is now the world’s most respected gathering of like-minded visual observers and image makers, all dedicated to pursuing a deeper understanding of the universe and the complex questions that arise from their findings.

 I arrived at the Texas Star Party in the dead of night, navigating through road closures and long detours caused by a large wildfire disrupting life in the Davis Mountains.
 Eager to witness the arrival of the Texas Star Party signatories, I had arrived a day early, but with finishing touches still being made to the site and an overcast night, I was thoroughly disoriented by the darkness.

-Adherence to precise rules is strictly adhered at the TSP as well, although not solely to combat RFi but to minimise stray light.
-A refined and meticulously practiced ‘blackout’ environment is highly valued within the boundaries of Prude Ranch.
+Adherence to precise rules is strictly adhered to at the TSP, although not solely to combat RFi, but to minimise stray light.
+A refined and meticulously practised ‘blackout’ environment is highly valued within the boundaries of Prude Ranch.
 This collective obsession aims to provide participants with a unique opportunity to fully ‘dark-adapt’ and maintain this state while observing under the dark skies, with the rare exception of rain lifting the light pollution curfew.
 A representative example of these light pollution regulations can be found in TSP’s ‘Computer & Display Rules’: ‘display screens must be used at extremely low intensity (0.10 lux when measured 22 inches from the centre of the screen displaying a black star map)’.

 Attendance at TSP is limited to just 300 people, making advance registration essential.
 Most attendees come from across the United States, while a few travel from far and wide, including the United Kingdom (like myself) and a group of Australians who arrived in a minivan adorned with a giant, bright yellow inflatable kangaroo that they dragged through all connecting flights from Sydney to El Paso!